-What does the recent interest rate rise in Australia mean for your budget?
+What do the recent interest rate rises in Australia mean for your budget?

 With the rising cost of living, budgets are tighter than ever.
-The seemingly inevitable interest rate rise in Australia is sure to exacerbate the issue and understandably, some of us may be a little nervous.
-We spoke to MyBudget Loans Head of Lending Cade McMurtrie to get an idea of Australia’s interest rate rise journey and what Australians can do to prepare.
+The recent interest rate rises in Australia have exacerbated the issue (with more expected to come) and understandably, some of us may be a little nervous.
+We spoke to MyBudget Loans Head of Lending to get an idea of Australia’s interest rate rise journey and what Australians can do to prepare.